Our Rehabilitation Case Studies

 Thank you Mr S for making a true difference in our client’s life and rehabilitation journey.

-GD: a 20 year man with a brain injury
+GD: a 20 year old man building a bright future

 GD was injured in a car accident in 2003 when he was 10 years old.
 He is now 20 years old and Ali has been his Case Manager since 2005.